Spinoza’s Political Philosophy

-Some evidence in support of the psychological interpretation comes in TTP 17, where Spinoza claims that sovereign power or authority derives from the will of its subjects to obey (17/192; cf. TP 2/9-2/10).
+Some evidence in support of this psychological interpretation comes in TTP 17, where Spinoza claims that sovereign power or authority derives from the will of its subjects to obey (TTP 17, 209–10; cf. TP 2/9–10).
 There are places in the text, however, when Spinoza seems to imply that we have obligations to the sovereign irrespective of our psychological or motivational state.
 In some of these instances, a careful reading reveals that nothing of the sort is implied.
-For instance, his claim that “it is our duty to carry out all the commands of the sovereign without exception” (16/183) is contingent on our behaving rationally and wanting to avoid being regarded as enemies of the state.
+For instance, his claim that “we are obliged to carry absolutely all the commands of the sovereign power, however absurd they may be” (TTP 16, 200) is contingent on our behaving rationally and wanting to avoid being regarded as enemies of the state.
 Still, there are other places when he does imply that de facto obedience is neither necessary nor sufficient for establishing the legitimacy of a civil body.
-For instance, he claims that the sovereign alone has right over religious matters such as interpreting Scripture, excommunicating heretics, and making provisions for the poor (19/219-220), despite the fact that the church had, in fact, been exercising power in these matters.
-If, in fact, Spinoza’s claims, here or elsewhere, depend upon an account of legitimacy that is not grounded in de facto obedience, I see no way to reconcile them with his form of naturalism.
-But with the possible exception of his argument for the illegitimacy of religious authority, the substantive claims of the TTP do not depend on a non-psychological understanding of legitimacy.
+For instance, he claims that the sovereign alone has right over religious matters such as interpreting Scripture, excommunicating heretics, and making provisions for the poor (TTP 19, 239 - 40), despite the fact that the church had, in fact, been exercising power in these matters.
+But this too can be reconciled with Spinoza’s naturalism, provided that we understand that the power or authority of clerics devolves upon them from the power or authority of the sovereign.

 The work can be divided into three sections.
 In the first section (roughly through Chapter 4), Spinoza discusses the metaphysical basis of the state and the natural limits of state power.
 In the second section (Chapter 5), Spinoza lays out the general aims of the state.
 And in the third section (Chapter 6 to the end), Spinoza gives specific recommendations for how various regime forms—monarchy, aristocracy, and democracy—are to be constituted so as to satisfy the aims of the state as set out in section two.